Coby White NBA Preview vs. the Heat

-Coby White and the Chicago Bulls take on the Miami Heat at 7:30 PM ET on Thursday.
+Coby White plus his Chicago Bulls teammates hit the court versus the Miami Heat at 8:00 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down White's prop bets, and some stats and trends to help you find good wagers.
+In this article, we break down White's available prop bets, providing stats to help you figure out the best wagers to make.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.